Follow these tips on how to get started as a landlord.

 Screen Your Tenants to get Started as a Landlord

 Tenants make or break deals.
 You need to work at finding good tenants.
 Your options include hiring a property management company or a real estate agent to find tenants.
 Or, do it yourself.

-Place ads in many print and online newspapers, forums, neighborhood groups, social media channels.
+Place ads in many prints and online newspapers, forums, neighborhood groups, social media channels.
 Then, run background and credit checks, and check references on every prospective tenant.
 Verify what they claim in their application forms.
-Make sure no past evictions history exist.
+Make sure no past evictions history exists.
 Finally, make sure their income is stable.

 Never simply follow your gut feeling about a prospective tenant.
 The best scam artists know how to arouse good feelings about their lies.

 Remember your future wealth and early retirement depend on how your tenants treat your house, pay rents, and move out.

 Know the Laws related to the Landlord business.

 Don’t rent to strangers without first knowing the federal, state, and local anti-discrimination and habitability laws.